 If you back founders early, let's talk.

-We're not running a process.
-We're building.
-But we're listening — and if there's a fit, we want to know early.
-Read the thesis below, then drop us a note.
+We are not running a process.
+We are building.
+But we are listening — and if there is a fit, we want to know early.
+Read the thesis.
+Then open a conversation.

-Every knowledge worker who pays for Claude opens it with the same problem: their notes weren't built for AI.
-They burn 500–2,000 tokens per session re-explaining context.
-100 sessions a month is 50K–200K wasted tokens.
-Multiply across 20M+ paying Claude users and the spend is enormous — and entirely solvable with the right substrate.
+Every knowledge worker paying for Claude opens it with the same problem: their notes were not built for AI.
+They burn 500–2,000 tokens per session re-establishing context.
+A hundred sessions a month is 50K–200K tokens wasted.
+Multiply across 20M+ paying users and the spend is staggering — and entirely solvable with the right substrate underneath.

 Obsidian was built for humans writing markdown in 2020.
 Notion was built for collaborative docs in 2016.
 Neither was designed with AI as a first-class consumer of the data.
 Marje is.
-Bundled MCP server, two-tier factory configuration, hybrid storage, cascading folder rules, and a curated module marketplace.
+Native MCP server, two-tier factory configuration, hybrid storage, cascading folder rules, and a curated marketplace — designed for the model before the model was a given.

-We're attacking from the consumer side first — "can my mom use this" is the test.
-Enterprise governance follows the same architecture (the factory layer already enforces it).
-The early access waitlist for Enterprise is open and shaping the rollout.
+We are attacking from the consumer side first.
+“Can my mom use this?” is the test.
+Enterprise governance follows the same architecture — the factory layer already enforces it.
+The early access waitlist is open and shaping the rollout.

 Two-tier factory configuration

-A hidden, AES-256-GCM encrypted layer that controls routing, permissions, and rendering.
+A hidden, AES-256-GCM encrypted layer governs routing, permissions, and rendering.
 Users customize the surface; the system stays governed.
-The factory layer is what protects against prompt injection, conversational probing, and competitive reverse engineering.
+The factory layer protects against prompt injection, conversational probing, and competitive reverse engineering.

 A built-in Model Context Protocol server with 50+ purpose-built tools.
-The vault was designed for Claude from day one — not retrofitted with a plugin.
-First-mover position on AI-native local-first knowledge management.
+Designed for Claude from the first line of code — not retrofitted with a plugin.
+First-mover in AI-native local-first knowledge management.

-Architectural pre-loading of context eliminates the 50K–200K monthly tokens that a typical Claude+Obsidian user wastes re-establishing context.
+Architectural pre-loading eliminates the 50K–200K monthly tokens a Claude+Obsidian user burns re-establishing context.
 The vault pays for itself in saved API spend.
-Architecturally hard for competitors to replicate without rebuilding from scratch.
+Hard to replicate without rebuilding the foundation.

 Patent Pending IP

-Provisional patent application filed covering the two-tier factory/user configuration architecture and the cascading rule engine.
-Trademark filing in progress.
-AES-256-GCM encrypted factory rules + native binary distribution make piracy and reverse engineering prohibitively expensive.
+Provisional patent filed on the two-tier factory/user configuration architecture and the cascading rule engine.
+Trademark in progress.
+AES-256-GCM factory rules plus native binary distribution make piracy and reverse engineering prohibitively expensive.

 Folders that act like apps — Client List, Job Estimates, Podcast Tracker.
 Three categories: Workspaces, Intelligence, Data Forms.
 Curated, signed packages distributed via Cloudflare R2 with per-user entitlement tokens.
-Two-sided market potential, currently first-party only.
+Two-sided market on deck.

 Zero variable AI cost

-Users bring their own Claude (or OpenAI, or local Ollama) subscription.
+Customers bring their own Claude, OpenAI, or local Ollama.
 Marje captures 100% of license and module revenue with no API cost-of-goods.
-Infrastructure cost at launch is effectively $0 on Cloudflare free tiers.
+Launch infrastructure runs at effectively $0 on Cloudflare free tier.

-- Product — Beta on Windows.
+- Product — Shipping on Windows.
 Daily build, single founder, full vertical product (Svelte frontend, Rust backend, MCP server).

-- Platforms — Windows at launch.
-Mac within 60 days.
-Linux on the roadmap.
+- Platforms — Windows today. macOS within 60 days.
+Linux when the signal shows up.

 - IP — Provisional patent filed.
 Trademark in progress.

 - Stack — Tauri v2, Svelte 5, Rust.
-Cloudflare for licensing + module distribution (R2, Workers, D1).
+Cloudflare for licensing and module distribution (R2, Workers, D1).

-- Distribution — Direct download at launch.
+- Distribution — Direct download today.
 Module store runs on Stripe Checkout with signed entitlement tokens.

-- Costs at launch — ~$0/mo on Cloudflare free tiers.
-Code signing + distribution only.
+- Infra cost — ~$0 per month on Cloudflare free tier.
+Code signing and distribution only.

-- Enterprise — Foundation shipping (audit, RBAC, approvals).
-Centralized policy + SSO in early access.
+- Enterprise — Foundation shipped (audit, RBAC, approvals).
+Centralized policy and SSO in early access.

 - Founder — Kevin Hibbard.
 Owosso, Michigan.
 Inventor, full-stack developer, serial entrepreneur.
 Multiple operating businesses under Hibb Co.
 LLC.